BRomans/PERSONA/README.md

 # P.E.R.S.O.N.A.

 ## Portraying Empathic Robotic Simulations Of Natural Affections
 This repository contains the core of P.E.R.S.O.N.A., an AI created for artistic expression of human empathy during the [CreARTathon](https://creartathon.com/) competition.
+P.E.R.S.O.N.A. is an interactive reinforcement learning model, it learns to communicate with the human participant through facial expressions.
 Several modules, listed below, have been integrated together to obtain the final art piece:

 ![System Architecture Scheme](pics/PERSONA_architecture.jpg)